waku-org/specs/standards/application/reliable-channel-api.md

 **`channel_id` and `sender_id`**:

 The `channel_id` MUST be the same for all participants in a channel.
-The `sender_id` SHOULD be unique for each participant and SHOULD be persisted between sessions to ensure proper acknowledgment tracking.
+The `sender_id` SHOULD be unique for each participant and SHOULD be persisted between sessions to ensure proper acknowledgement tracking.

 **`content_topic`**: